abu-compbio/PersonaDrive/README.md

 ### 1. Personalized Bipartite Networks (PBNs)

-There are three input files for the Personalized Bipartite Networks' (PBNs) construction step: the Protein Protein Interaction (PPI) network edges file (DawnRank or STRING netowkrs), a binary matrix of dysregulated genes, and a binary matrix of mutated genes.
+There are three input files for the Personalized Bipartite Networks' (PBNs) construction step: the Protein Protein Interaction (PPI) network edges file (STRING netowkrs (v11.5 or v10.5) orDawnRank netowrk), a binary matrix of dysregulated genes (DEGs), and a binary matrix of mutated genes (MUT).
 Files for each cacner type are located in data folder.

 #### 1.1.
 PPI Networks:
-We employ two different interaction networks in our evaluations; the STRING network employed in _(Dinstag and Shamir, 2020)_ and the DawnRank gene interaction network of _(Hou  and  Ma,  2014)_.
+We employ three different interaction networks in our evaluations; STRING network v11.5 _(denoted with ST11)_, the STRING network v10.5 employed in employed in
+_(Dinstag and Shamir, 2020)_ _(denoted with ST10)_ and the DawnRank gene interaction network of _(Hou  and  Ma,  2014)_ (denoted with DW).
-The files are located at data/ppi_[version].csv
+The files are located at data/[version]_network.csv

 ```
 gene1 gene2 score